Pregnancy Test with Weeks Indicator

-With Clearblue you can also choose to test early - Clearblue Early Detection Pregnancy Test gives results from 6 days before your missed period2.
+With Clearblue you can also choose to test early – Clearblue Ultra Early Pregnancy Test gives results from 6 days before your missed period2.
 Or for the most information about your pregnancy of any test, try Clearblue with Weeks Indicator, the only test that can also tell you how many weeks since you conceived.
-However, if you’ve already missed your period and just want a fast result, then the Clearblue Rapid Detection could be the test for you.
+However, if you’ve already missed your period and just want a fast result, then Clearblue Rapid Detection could be the test for you.

 Compare Clearblue Pregnancy Tests

 Watch our video to see the different types of pregnancy test, to help you choose the right test for you.